MoonFazer/zenobot/README.md

 Description:
 ------------
-Currently, Zenobot is a service that watches cryptos and notifies users when CUSUM filter events occur.
+Currently, ZenoBot is a service at t.me/zeno_crypto_bot that watches cryptos and notifies users when CUSUM filter events occur.
 This is best articulated by an example.
 Let's say you have 'BTC/USDT tick_100_10' in your watchlist.
 Zenobot will watch the BTC/USDT transactions in real-time and record a price every 100 ticks.
 When it records a new price, it finds the percentage difference between it and the previously recorded price, adding the modulus (so a change of -0.45% would INCREASE the sum by 0.45) of this value to a Cumulative Sum count.
 Once the Cumulative Sum count adds up to your filter level of 10%, it will notify you.

 For brevity: A notification is sent when the cumulative percentage change between adjacent 100-tick-aggregated BTC/USDT prices exceeds 10%.